Survey Analysis for Evaluating Risk (SAFER) Matrix FAQs

 The Survey Analysis for Evaluating Risk® (SAFER™) Matrix is a transformative approach for identifying and communicating risk levels cited during surveys.
 The SAFER Matrix provides one, comprehensive visual representation of survey findings to help organizations prioritize and focus corrective actions by measuring the likelihood to harm and scope for each finding.

-SAFER will become part of the accreditation process for all hospital and academic medical center surveys starting 5 April 2020.
-All other accreditation programs will begin seeing SAFER as part of the survey process, later in 2020.
+SAFER became part of the accreditation process for all Hospital and Academic Medical Center surveys starting 5 April 2020.
+All other accreditation programs, including, Ambulatory Care, Home Care, Laboratories, Long Term Care, Medical Transport Organizations, and Primary Care Centers will begin seeing SAFER as part of the survey process 4 October 2020.

 SAFER applies to all hospital and academic medical center accreditation surveys for all survey types, including: